illusion0001/orbisunjailed/cheats.md

 ## What are cheats and what kind of cheats can I use?

 * Cheats are modifications to various elements of a game to unlock hidden items or advantages to the player with 0 grind.
-* There are a variety of cheats to various of games like Bloodbourne, Ace Combat 7, COD, etc that can unlock additional lifes, items, etc.
+* There are a variety of cheats to various games like Bloodbourne, Ace Combat 7, COD, etc that can unlock multiple life, items, etc.

 ## Online Cheats